adriel-babalola/DeepAuth/README.md

 ### POST `/api/verify`

-Verifies a claim and returns analysis with supporting articles.
+Verifies a claim using Gemini 2.0 Flash with Google Search grounding.

 **Request:**
 ```json